chau0/myblog/posts/welcome-post.md

 ---
 title: "Welcome to My Dev Blog"
-date: "2024-01-15"
+date: "2025-09-26"
 excerpt: "This is the first post on my minimalist development blog.
 Here's what you can expect to find here."
 tags: ["blog", "development", "introduction"]
 ---

 # Welcome to My Dev Blog

 This is my first post on this minimalist development blog.
-I built this platform to share thoughts on programming, self-hosting, and building clean, effective solutions.
+I will write about my thoughts, interesting things in life, and whatever I think is worth sharing.

 ## What You'll Find Here

 I plan to write about:

-- **Clean Code**: Best practices for writing maintainable software
+- My personal projects and experiments
-- **Self-Hosting**: Running your own services and infrastructure
+- Coding tips and tricks
-- **Development Tools**: Tools and workflows that improve productivity
+- Reviews of tools and technologies I use
+- Insights into my daily life as a developer
-- **Performance**: Optimizing applications and systems
+- Random musings and thoughts

 ## The Tech Stack